richardbiely/gaia-ecs/README.md

 });
 ```

+It creates a Query internally from the arguments provided to ForEach.

+## Query iteration
-It creates an Query internally from the arguments provided to ForEach.
-For possibly better performance and more features, consider using explicit EntityQueries when possible.
+For possibly better performance and more features, consider using explicit Query when possible.
 ```cpp
 ecs::Query q = w.CreateQuery();
 q.All<Position, const Velocity>(); // Take into account all chunks with Position and Velocity...